-This Valentine’s Day show your loved one how much you love them and add these delicious and Vegan Friendly Chocolate Raspberry Cupcakes to your baking list.
+This Valentine’s Day show your loved one how much you love them and add this delicious and Vegan-Friendly Chocolate Raspberry Cupcakes to your baking list.

 While you enjoy these amazing Cupcakes you can share the History of this special day.
 Valentine’s Day is a holiday shrouded in mystery and legend.
 The origins of St. Valentine’s Day lie in the ancient Roman fertility festival Lupercalia, which was celebrated on February 15.
 During the festival, young women would place their names in a large urn.
 The young men would draw a name from the urn and then be romantically linked with that young woman for the following year.
 Cupcakes seem a little tame in comparison.